axisfx2/cross-platform-retime/README.md

 ## Adding support for other DCCs

-The data saved from After Effects is just a plain text list of frame numbers ie [0, 1, 2.5, 3].
+The data saved from After Effects is just a plain text list of frame numbers ie [0, 1, 2.5, 3].<br>
 You could easily add support for other DCC's.
-Simplest method would be to use Json, then convert the string data into a list object:
+Simplest method would be to use Json, then convert the string data into a list object:<br>
-Python: json.loads(data)
+Python: json.loads(data)<br>
-Extend Script/ Java: json.stringify(data);
+Extend Script/ Java: json.parse(data);

 ## Changes